sradicwebster/Sutton_Barto_reading-_group/README.md

 # University of Bristol Reinforcement Learning Reading Group

-Group reading of Sutton and Barto Oct 2020 - Present
+Group reading of Sutton and Barto Oct 2020 - Feb 2021

 Slides covering the following chapters:
 - 1&2: Introduction and Multi-armed Bandits